Definitions of commonly used terms and document types:

 A document in which the owner of property gives another the right to use the land for a specific purpose, such as for a right-of-way or utilities.
 This is most commonly used to give a person access to their property by crossing another’s property.

 The act of physically placing a document in the custody of the Register of Deeds office for recording by delivering the document in proper form.
 The documents, which are accepted by the Register, are time stamped, assigned a unique document number, indexed, and then become an official public record.

 A legal procedure whereby property used as security for a debt is sold to satisfy the debt in the event of default in payment of the mortgage.
-The foreclosure procedure brings the rights of all parties to a conclusion and passed the title of the mortgaged property to either the holder of the mortgage or a third party who may purchase the realty at the foreclosure sale.
+The foreclosure procedure brings the rights of all parties to a conclusion and passes the title of the mortgaged property to either the holder of the mortgage or a third party who may purchase the realty at the foreclosure sale.

-A deed that is executed and delivered in which the grantor transfers title to the grantee without any payment or considerations
+A deed that is executed and delivered in which the grantor transfers title to the grantee without any payment or considerations.

 A person who receives title or interest in real property from the grantor.

 The person transferring title to or an interest in real property to a grantee.

 To provide a system for all recorded and filed documents which indicates where they can be found.
 The New Hanover County Register of Deeds office uses the book and page system for indexing.

 A legal document which effects some change in rights and interests; often related to real estate.
 Many different types of instruments are recorded daily in the Register of Deeds office.